Coupon Marketing Strategy: 6 Tips to Boost Sales

 The dangers of coupons

-Although there are many advantages, problems may appear if not done correctly or conducted without the necessary research.
+Although many advantages exist, problems may appear if not done correctly or conducted without the necessary research.

 When overused, the business will have a lower apparent value.
 This means that the brand will appear inferior or deliver unwanted products.